Forget endless crunches that do nothing for your lower abs. Imagine getting that coveted V-cut physique you’ve always wanted.

 How To Do It

-4. The goal is to be as flat as possible in the finish position, with your torso and upper legs parallel with the floor and hovering just a couple of inches above it.
+- Allow the bar to roll forward as far as possible until your torso and upper legs are parallel to the floor, and hover just a couple of inches above it.

 13. Bicycle Crunch

-The bicycle crunch is a great abs exercise that you should add to your home workout.
+The bicycle crunch is a great abs exercise to add to your home workout.

 Level: Beginner and Intermediate